 The actual cycle work W{act} (kWh) shall be calculated using each pair of engine feedback speed and torque values recorded.
 This shall be done after any feedback data shift has occurred, if this option is selected.
 The actual cycle work W{act} is used for comparison to the reference cycle work W{ref} and for calculating the brake specific emissions (see sections 4.4 and 5.2).
-The same methodology shall be used for integrating both reference or adjacent measured values, linear interpolation shall be used.
+The same methodology shall be used for integrating both reference and actual engine power.
+If values are to be determined between adjacent reference or adjacent measured values, linear interpolation shall be used.